|WYSIWYG Welsh Terriers

 Acquiring a Wysiwyg Welsh Terrier

-purebreds in pet shops which are produced by cash
+than the overpriced purebreds and designer breeds which are produced by cash crop volume

 FREQUENTLY ASKED QUESTIONS

 A. Our next litter is expected in 2022-2023.
 On average we have a litter about once every two